airbnb/swift/README.md

   #### Why?

-  Type aliases are an unordered list with no natural ordering.
+  Protocol composition type aliases are an unordered list with no natural ordering.
 Sorting alphabetically keeps these lists more organized, which is especially valuable for long protocol compositions.

   ```swift
   // WRONG (not sorted)